Pinjar (2003 film): Plot

 After a few months, Puro's family marries their son Trilok to Ramchand's younger sister, Lajjo, while Rajjo is married to Ramchand's cousin.
-Meanwhile, Rashid marries Puro, and they settle into an uneasy routine of husband and wife, during which time Puro becomes pregnant but miscarries.
+Meanwhile, Rashid marries Puro, and they settle into an uneasy routine of husband and wife, during which time Puro becomes pregnant but miscarries their child.

 The British colonialists leave India and the Subcontinent reels under the effects of the partition.
-Ramchand's uncle, cousin and Rajjo leave for India and are safe.
-Ramchand, his parents and Lajjo are caught in the riots.
+Ramchand's uncle, cousin and Rajjo leave for India and are safe while Ramchand, his parents and Lajjo are caught in the communal riots.
 Ramchand hurriedly leaves for India with his younger sister and mother; his father is already missing.
 Shortly after, Lajjo is kidnapped by rioters.
-Puro meets Ramchand, who woefully tells her of Lajjo's situation.
+Puro meets Ramchand, who woefully tells her of Lajjo's plight.
 Puro finds Lajjo and helps her escape with Rashid's assistance.
 This incident brings Puro and Rashid closer, and Puro sees Rashid's loyalty towards her and his care for her family.
 They bring Lajjo to Lahore where Trilok and Ramchand come to receive her.

 Trilok has a tearful reunion with Puro and explains to her that if she so chooses, she can start a new life, as Ramchand is ready to accept her even now.
 Puro surprises Trilok by refusing and saying that after everything that has happened, she is where she belongs.
 Ramchand responds with tremendous empathy to Puro, as he sees that she has accepted Rashid.
 Meanwhile, Rashid slowly tries to merge into the crowd, making it easier for Puro to leave with her family.
 He is heartbroken, as he is deeply in love with her, but wants her to be happy.
 However, Puro seeks Rashid out and the two tearfully bid Ramchand, Trilok, and Lajjo farewell forever.